Are you married to your job … or going through the motions?

 Uncomfortable as it may be at first, the answer is to create stillness.
 Nothingness.
 Time to reflect, with intention.
 Ask yourself questions that will inform your intentions, for example: “If I won the lottery tomorrow, and I didn’t have to work ever again, what would I do?”
 While you’re not likely to win the lottery — tomorrow, or ever — this type of conversation provides breadcrumbs to follow to understand what’s missing.
 And sometimes, you can pull into your life those small pieces that will feed you.

 Some people, like Donna, think “I’d love to have the time to read more novels … travel … take better care of myself.”
-All of these things are possible once you become very efficient at understanding priorities: what’s important, and what’s not and what’s urgent and what’s not.
+All of these things are possible once you become very efficient at understanding priorities: what’s truly important, and what’s not — and what’s truly urgent and what’s not.

 Most well-run companies recognize the importance of employee engagement as one of the strongest drivers of performance.
 But what many individuals fail to recognize is the importance of finding the “just-right” level of engagement for themselves.

-While being over-engaged and being disengaged are both problematic, the good news is that there is a middle ground … a much healthier ground, characterized by work-life balance, engagement and energy.
+While living to work and working to live both pose a threat to your overall wellbeing, problematic, the good news is that there is a middle ground … a much healthier ground, characterized by work-life balance, engagement and energy.